eluum/eluum.github.io/_posts/2023-03-05-waves-on-infinite-wires.md

 $$R = \frac{S(-iy,t)}{2i}$$

-By the **residue theorem**, any closed path integral that incloses a single singularity with residual $R$ is
+By the **residue theorem**, any closed path integral that encloses a single singularity with residual $R$ is

 $$\oint f(x,y) dx = 2\pi iR$$